krkruk/arduino-robot-tutorial/docs/chapters/1_io_handling.md

 ```

 To summarize, the interrupts mechanism is a very handy tool if you want to support multiple
 actions in almost the same time.
-It allows you to act upon any external system and run a routine
+It allows you to act upon any external event and handle it efficiently.
-to handle the event efficiently.

 Using interrupts and other Atmega peripherals allows you to implement a solution that appears to
 perform several actions in the same time.
 Multitasking, my friend :)!